Crucial BX300 Spotted, And The Most Impressive Picture Of Computex

 Crucial whipped out a shiny new BX300 SSD for us today at Computex.
 The BX series has a popular following due to its low price, reliability, and availability.
 Crucial wasn't ready to talk about pricing, performance, or the usual speeds and feeds, but we know drives should arrive for testing around July 4 with a review launch release a few weeks later.
 The generous time with the drive allows reviewers to test in a system to get a good feel for the performance.

 Crucial told us this model will ship only in smaller capacity sizes, but the 480GB drive will saturate the SATA 6Gbps bus.
-That statement leads us to believe that the BX300 uses a DRAMless controller--possibly the Silicon Motion SM2258XT, or the rumored successor, the SM2263XT.
+That statement leads us to believe that the BX300 uses a DRAMless controller--possibly the Silicon Motion SM2258XT.

 We've talked about DRAMless technology for several years now, and Computex seems to be the kickoff point for those new products.
 We've tested several and have found the performance to be enough to satisfy casual PC users.
 The BX series targets the entry-level market, and we believe that this is a good fit in Crucial's current two-product strategy.
 We just hope the company quickly expands to three products with a speedy flagship NVMe solution to satisfy our high-performance needs.